ska-telescope/ska-low-mccs-spshw/K8S-README.md

 * Open Dashboards->Manage->examples->Tango Dashboard
 * select device: low/alt/master
 * Attribute list can be seen on the right hand side half way down the dashboard
+* Change dashboard time-span: From: now-5s To: now
 * You can then open the CLI to interact with master and observe changes in Grafana dashboard
 ```bash
 make cli